tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 ### Analytics

-Anonymized app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy).
-No other third-party analytics services are included in the app.
+Anonymized app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy), for the solely purpose to validate your purchases and unlock premium features and identify potential app problems.
+No other third-party analytics service is included in the app.

 If you have opted-in to share anonymized information with app developers in the iOS settings, we will receive anonymized usage statistics from Apple.